How to Remove White Background in Photoshop (5 Fast Ways)

 Step 5.
 Removing the Background

-Select the layer of your image and click over the white on the background.
+Select the layer of your image and click over the white.
 This way, Photoshop will first sample it and then delete it.

 Removing the white Background

-Sometimes you might unexpectedly delete something you didn’t want to remove in the background.
+Sometimes, you might unexpectedly delete something you didn’t want to remove.
 Don’t worry because by pressing Ctrl + Z (on Windows) or Command + Z (on Mac), you can go back to the previous state of the image.

 Remove White Background using Magic Eraser Tool